isaacfab/cmu-17-691/README.md

 # cmu-17-1691
-repo for CMU course - Machine Learning in Practice
+Repo for CMU course - Machine Learning in Practice

+Each folder represents resources and notes for each lecture.
+Students should submit notes to the appropriate folder via a PR.